Modeling Student Learning with 3.8 Million Program Traces: Introduction

-Our findings demonstrate that training on traces leads to a richer model of both programs \sectpar{s:general_behavior} and student behaviors \sectpar{s:student_embeddings}, compared to models not trained on ground truth traces.
-We also find that representations of student IDs encode nontrivial information about many properties of their program traces, including those reflective of their reasoning process (\eg the frequency of deviation from the goal state, time spent on a particular assignment), as well as stylistic aspects of their code (\eg number of comments; \sect{s:code_embeddings}, \sect{s:student_embeddings}).
-Furthermore, many of these properties can be learned about a student efficiently, with only a few modified parameters and trace examples from a student \sectpar{s:finetuning}.
-Lastly, we show how to leverage learned properties to help students recover from errors \sectpar{s:error_recovery}.
+We compare three pretraining approaches: training on real program traces (\all), on synthetically generated traces derived from final programs (\synthetic), and on final program states only (\last).
+Using both \textbf{\emph{behavioral}} and \textbf{\emph{representational}} evaluations, we study how well these models capture both students' final programs and the processes that produced them.
+Our results show that training on real traces yields richer models of both programs \sectpar{s:general_behavior} and student behaviors \sectpar{s:student_embeddings}.
+Learned student representations encode meaningful information about reasoning-related properties (\eg deviation frequency, time spent), as well as stylistic features (\eg comments; \sect{s:code_embeddings}, \sect{s:student_embeddings}).
+Many of these properties can be inferred efficiently from limited student data \sectpar{s:finetuning}, and we demonstrate how they can be leveraged to help students recover from errors \sectpar{s:error_recovery}.